Fire pot: Warfare

 Small earthen pots filled with combustibles were used as early thermal weapons during the classical and medieval periods.

 Containers made at first from clay, later from cast iron, known as 'carcasses', were launched by a siege engine, filled with pitch, Greek fire or other incendiary mixtures.
 These fire pots could cause great damage to besieged cities with largely wooden construction.

-In the Siege of Petra (550–551), the Sasanians used fire pots containing sulfur, bitumen and naphtha, a composition called the "oil of Medea"—an early form of chemical weapon.
+In the Siege of Petra (550–551), the Sasanians countered the attackers and the siege engines by hurling fire pots containing sulfur, bitumen and naphtha ("oil of Medea")—an early form of chemical weapon acting like a "modern napalm".